 The response and analysis of the submissions document published on 29 January 2010 foreshadowed the publication of a full proposed design for the oversight of the voluntary implementation of retail contract benchmarks.
 The design consultation document can be viewed below.

 Following an industry workshop and discussion with other interested stakeholders, the design was finalised and presented to the Associate Minister of Energy and Resources for consideration of endorsement.
-Implementation is expected to be no later than mid 2010.

 Building on previous work on model contract guidelines and work done in conjunction with the Electricity Commission and the Electricity & Gas Complaints Commission, this paper presented a set of benchmark, or minimum, contract terms for governing domestic and small consumer gas supply arrangements.
-The two options are: voluntary adoption of the benchmark terms, or regulated implementation of the minimum terms.
+The two options were: voluntary adoption of the benchmark terms, or regulated implementation of the minimum terms.

 This paper provided an analysis of submissions on the retail contracts consultation paper referred to above, and the Gas Industry Co response to the submissions.
 The list of submitters is set out above.
 Input was also received from the Consumer Forum held on 16 October 2009.

 In August 2008, a consultation paper was published inviting submissions on a range of current issues for domestic and small business gas consumers.
 Submissions were analysed and a response formulated that reached conclusions and set out the proposed next steps in key areas.
 The key areas are those of gas market and gas governance performance measurement, the provision of information to support consumer choices, dealing with connections and disconnections, and achieving appropriate retail contract terms and conditions.
 The response also included a final set of 18 proposed 'consumer expectations'.